nce/oci-free-cloud-k8s/README.md

 by the `infra`-run or have to be extracted from the webui.

 ## FluxCD
+Most resources and core components of the k8s cluster are provisioned with fluxcd.
-As i'm provisioning mostly with fluxcd, you also need a personal GH access token (`pat` - fine grained) in your repo.
+Therefore we need a Github Personal acccess Token (`pat` - fine grained) in your repo.
 ```
 # github permission scope for the token:
 administration - read, write